Nikon D750 vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D750 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the D750 and A7R III can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D750 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.